davxiao/davidxiao-web/content/authors/david-xiao/_index.md

 #- Visitors
 ---

-My interests include cybersecurity and public cloud such as AWS.
+My professional interests include cybersecurity and cloud.

-Outside of work, I enjoy outdoor activies and working on my Private Pilot License when I can have time.
+I also write posts about my hobbies and little projects outside of work.

+Views are my own.